Chasing Accreted Structures within Gaia DR2 using Deep Learning: Dominant Kinematic Structures

 \subsection{Properties of Enceladus and Nyx}

 In this section, we investigate the properties of the dominant kinematic structures in the catalog.
-The top (bottom) row of \Fig{fig:all_structure} provides the 2D kinematic distributions of the stars in the $S > 0.95$ (0.75) catalog in Galactocentric spherical coordinates.
+The top (bottom) row of \Fig{fig:all_structure} provides the 2D kinematic distributions of the stars in the $S > 0.95$ ( 0.85) catalog in Galactocentric spherical coordinates.
 The lines show the 68\% contours of the posterior distributions for the separate stellar components, modeled using the likelihood in \Eq{eq:TotalLikelihood}.
 The corresponding 1D distributions for the posteriors are shown in \Fig{fig:gmm_modeling}.
-The study using the canonical sample finds a non-trivial contribution from disk stars.
-We emphasize that this distribution is simply catching any contamination from \emph{in situ} stars that the network scores above $S = 0.75$, and is not intended to be an accurate model of the disk kinematics.

 \Gaia Enceladus is the radial bi-modal population in \Fig{fig:all_structure} (blue line).
 By construction, the lobes of Enceladus have the same mean and dispersion in $v_\theta$ and $v_\phi$ and are located at equal, but opposite, values of radial velocity, see \Eq{eq:sublikelihood}.
 The general properties of the Enceladus distribution are largely consistent with results from a previous study using the SDSS-\Gaia cross match~\citep{2019ApJ...874....3N}.
 From the radial distributions shown in \Fig{fig:gmm_modeling}, we see that the peaks are located closer together in the canonical sample than in the high-purity sample.
 These differences may be a result of kinematic biases that are introduced as the score cut is increased.
 Additionally, as shown in \Fig{fig:sausage_spatial}, we find that stars with a high probability of being associated with Enceladus clearly extend down to the Galactic midplane.
 This corroborates the hypothesis that the Enceladus merger contributes to the local dark matter distribution~\citep{Necib:2018igl,2019ApJ...874....3N}.